 Canada online poker laws

-Canadian online gambling-related regulations don’t have a significant impact on the lives of players and poker operators.
+So, Canadian online gambling-related regulations don’t have a significant impact on the lives of players and poker operators.
 In fact, it’s very easy to forget they’re even there.
 The overall legal situation is similar to what US-based players had to deal with before the Black Friday events.

 The only difference is the fact that in the case of Canada, a government crackdown seems highly unlikely, as no politician or government entity seems seriously interested in pursuing stricter regulations.